tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 Ensure the students are caught up and are printing their keys in JSON format.
 You can challenge them to `print` it as well.

 Much better, right?
-Now that we have the keys in an object, we can access the address of the first key like so:
+Now that we have the keys in an object, we can access the address of the first key, like so:

 ```python
 print(keys[0]['address'])